ashnvael/qamsi/README.md

 git clone https://github.com/ashnvael/qamsi.git
 ```

-## New Covariance Estimator Example
+## How To Create A New Covariance Estimator

 ```
 from __future__ import annotations